MarthGimenzo/fleetwoodmacwebsite/README.md

 - Provide the user with a larger, more extended gallery on the media page (or separate page);
 - Provide the user with pictures of the band members to become clickable so that a modal shows more information about the band member;
 - Make the 'Send' button in the 'Booking' section of the page working.
+- Better compressing of the images so the website will load faster.

 ## Technologies Used